 Reduced glutathione reductase, glutathione peroxidase and glutathione interact to reduce hydrogen peroxide to water, in order to protect the cell from oxidative damage.

 Now, it may be the case that our livers have been working too hard already and have incurred some oxidative damage.
 In this case, milk thistle liver benefits may help the liver regenerate.
 It does this mainly by helping regenerate liver cells by increasing protein synthesis in the liver.
 The exact mechanism behind this regeneration is not exactly clear, however, research seems to indicate that silybin from milk thistle can stimulate RNA polymerase I activity.
 By stimulating RNA polymerase I activity, milk thistle can encourage the formation of ribosomes in the liver.
 These ribosomes, can then help stimulate protein synthesis in the liver, which may lead to regeneration of damaged liver cells.

 Overall, it appears that milk thistle liver benefits make it a very healthy compound for our livers.
 Again, combined with a healthy diet, milk thistle may be a great ingredient for boosting overall health.
 The healthier our livers are, the healthier our bodies will be because our livers are one of the main lines of defense for our whole body.
-Based on this, it may be smart to utilize a milk thistle liver cleanse, especially after alcohol consumption to utilize the milk thistle hangover prevention effects.

 The Anatomy of a Bone